 - having additional restrictions placed upon you.

-You may also have your entire probation revoked, which will likely send you to prison or jail.
+You may also have your entire probation revoked, which will likely result in your imprisonment.
 A revocation hearing will be held terminating your probation.3

-In addition to any penalties listed above, a court is less likely to grant you time out of prison in the future.
-The court may decide that you are not trustworthy of supervision rather than time behind bars.
+In addition to any penalties listed above, a court is less likely to grant you a time-out from prison in the future.
+The court may decide that you are not trustworthy enough for supervision rather than time behind bars.

 Electronic monitoring occurs at the discretion of the court, meaning the court decides when to impose it.
-However, with the help of an experienced attorney, you are able to request monitoring in lieu of incarceration as a part of:
+However, with the help of an experienced attorney, you can request monitoring in place of incarceration as a part of:

 - a plea deal;